avoukadinova/clustering_homologs/README.md

 ## A) Overview

 For the clust_horo algorithm to work, Biopython and USEARCH must be installed on your machine.
-A path to USEARCH must be added to your local bin so that USEARCH can be run from anywhere on your machine.
+A path to USEARCH must be added to your local bin so that USEARCH can be run from anywhere.
 Please follow ALL of the installation instructions below to ensure clust_horo works with no errors or issues.
 It should be noted that clust_horo is an executable, so all work is done through the command line.
 The instructions below will not work from the Windows Command Prompt.

 ## B) Installing Biopython

 For Biopython to be installed, you must first have Python installed.
 As there are many ways to do this, we leave it up to you to figure out.

-### Linux and MAC

 ```{r eval=FALSE,echo=TRUE}
 pip install biopython
 ```

-If this doesn't work for you, you can try other options for installing Biopython here: <http://biopython.org/DIST/docs/install/Installation.html>
+If this doesn't work for you, other options for installing Biopython can be found here: <http://biopython.org/DIST/docs/install/Installation.html>

 ## C) Installing USEARCH

 ### 1) Download USEARCH

-Please visit <https://www.drive5.com/usearch/download.html> and choose to download USEARCH for your specific operating system.
+Please visit <https://www.drive5.com/usearch/download.html> and choose your specific operating system.
 From there, you will get an email from Robert Edgar with a link.
 Click on this link.
 USEARCH will download automatically.
 The file that is downloaded is an executable, so you cannot open it or click on it!

 ### 2) Move the executable to your desired directory

 Let's say the file I just downloaded is in my downloads folder (for the sake of these instructions, let's say the path is /Users/Name/Downloads/).
 Move the executable to your desired location where you want it to permanently be.
-You can do this by clicking and dragging or through the command line.
+This can be done by clicking and dragging or through the command line.
-Let's say I want to move this file to a folder named USEARCH (with this path: /Users/Name/Desktop/USEARCH/).
-The following command will do that.
+Let's say I want to move this file to a folder named USEARCH (path: /Users/Name/Desktop/USEARCH/).
+Run the following command.

 ```{r eval=FALSE,echo=TRUE}